 Scam book operators will often go extra mile to get players signed up at their books, this may include harassing phone calls and massive emails sent out to customer lists.
 Needless to say, if you get an unsolicited call from a bookmaker asking to you to deposit, don’t do it.
 They might be pushy or promise you special treatment and/or bonuses, they are just trying to get you to deposit immediately.
 The same goes for emails you may receive from a book you don’t recognize, the bookmaker may have gotten your name from another book or mailing list.
 They are just sending thousands of emails out hoping to catch a bite, don’t fall for it.

 Ignorant or Complicit Affiliates

-Affiliates generally earn a commission on players they refer to a sportsbook, this generally ranges from 20% to 40% of the players referred losses.
-Many affiliate sites write reviews on online sportsbooks and are honest but some are not.
+Affiliates generally earn a commission on players they refer to a bookmaker, this generally ranges from 20% to 40% of the players referred losses.
+Many affiliate sites write reviews on online bookmakers and are honest but some are not.
 These sites keep the scam books going by giving them great ratings and telling their readers to deposit into these books.
-Most of these affiliates sadly aren’t ignorant to the sportsbook’s crimes and know full well their referred players won’t likely get paid.
+Most of these affiliates sadly aren’t ignorant to the bookmaker’s crimes and know full well their referred players won’t likely get paid.
 Their greed is too powerful and they don’t mind leading sports bettors to the wolves.

 Shady Business, Not Honoring Bets